 Benefits of account-based advertising

 Account based advertising extends your sales strategy into marketing, which is a huge benefit because when both departments are focused on the account level, it’s easier to sync and coordinate messaging, qualification standards, and reporting techniques.
 Ultimately, this helps create higher quality relationships with accounts before passing them to sales.

-Typical forms of advertising — Google AdWords, website retargeting, and CRM retargeting — are considered reactive, meaning they are limited to only those people who search for your keywords or visit your website.
+Typical forms of advertising — Google Ads, website retargeting, and CRM retargeting — are considered reactive, meaning they are limited to only those people who search for your keywords or visit your website.
 While still valuable, these approaches ignore a huge segment of your target audience and leave you with very little control over prospects unless they come directly to you.
 You also can’t reach an entire buying committee — only individuals.

 Conversely, account-based advertising is a proactive approach to targeted display advertising by reaching an entire buying committee, including contacts that haven’t visited your website and not currently in your CRM.